ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 A very good resource to get an all round understanding of pure function is provided by [Chapter 1 of Functional Programming in Scala][2]

-## Exercises 2
+## Exercises 4.2

+### 4.2.1

-* We want to work with a counter and increment and decrement its value of a given amount.
-First solve this exercise in imperative style and then try to solve the same problem but using only pure functions.
+We want to work with a counter and write two functions to increment/decrement its value of a given amount.
+First solve this exercise writing a function in imperative style and then try to solve the same problem but using only pure functions.
 What's the problem you're encountering?

+### 4.2.2

-* Write a pure function that discovers the maximum integer in a list of **positive integers** `List[Int] => Int` and returns `-1` if the list is empty or if there are negative numbers or any other sort of issues.
-Solve the exercise using mutable variables and a for loop.
+Write a pure function that discovers the maximum integer in a list of **positive integers** `List[Int] => Int` and returns `-1` if the list is empty or if there are negative numbers or any other sort of issues.
+Solve the exercise without using scala `.max()` function but using mutable variables and a for loop.
 Is it still a pure function?
 Why?

+### 4.2.3

-* How can you solve the previous exercise if we want the function to be able to work on a list that contains any integer and not just positive integers?
+How can you solve the previous exercise if we want the function to be able to work on a list that contains any integer and not just positive integers?
+You now need to express a situation where you can't use the type `Int` to represent an "exceptional" situation because `Int` is part of your normal output.

 ## Referential transparency